-The International Criminal Court (ICC) is the world’s only permanent international court with a mandate to prosecute individuals for genocide, crimes against humanity and war crimes.
-It is designed to solidify the world community’s effort to hold individuals responsible for the worst atrocities– following the tradition of Nuremberg and the many subsequent temporary international criminal tribunals.
+The International Criminal Court (ICC) is the world’s only permanent international court with a mandate to prosecute individuals for genocide, crimes against humanity, war crimes and the crime of aggression.
+It is designed to solidify the world community’s effort to hold individuals responsible for the worst atrocities, following the tradition of Nuremberg and the many subsequent temporary international criminal tribunals.

 The ICC was designed to complement national judicial systems and may only exercise its jurisdiction when national courts are genuinely unwilling or unable to investigate or prosecute atrocities.
 As a court of last resort, the ICC only exercises jurisdiction after national courts have failed to investigate or prosecute atrocities.
-The US has long been a world leader in support of the rule of law globally.
-The ICC is widely-recognized as a critically important international institution but the US, while often supporting the ICC in its activities, has not decided to become a party to the Rome Statute.
+The United States has long beena world leader in support of the rule of law globally.
+The ICC is widely-recognized as a critically important international institution but the United States, while often supporting the ICC in its activities, has not decided to become a party to the Rome Statute.
 There is an ongoing debate within the United States as to whether the Rome Statute contains sufficient checks and balances and whether joining is consistent with the US Constitution and foreign relations policies.

-- Recognizes that the US historically has been among the leading nations to support and contribute to international criminal justice; that the US has advocated for, helped establish, and supported international and domestic criminal tribunals for World War II conflict areas, the former Yugoslavia, Rwanda, Sierra Leone, East Timor, Cambodia and Lebanon, and that the US has demonstrated continuing commitment to achieving accountability for international atrocity crimes that occur in conflict zones around the world;
+- Recognizes that the United States historically has been among the leading nations to support and contribute to international criminal justice; that the United States has advocated for, helped establish, and supported international and domestic criminal tribunals for World War II conflict areas, the former Yugoslavia, Rwanda, Sierra Leone, East Timor, Cambodia and Lebanon, and that the United States has demonstrated continuing commitment to achieving accountability for international atrocity crimes that occur in conflict zones around the world;

-- Acknowledges the significant role that the US undertook in the development and drafting of the Rome Statute of the ICC and other ICC essential documents;
+- Acknowledges the significant role that the United States undertook in the development and drafting of the Rome Statute of the ICC and other ICC essential documents;

-- Recognizes that the US Government has had and continues to have concerns that have led to the status of the US as a non-State Party to the ICC;
+- Recognizes that the US Government has had and continues to have concerns that have led to the status of the United States as a non-State Party to the ICC;